8 Creative Ways to Add Abstract Texture to Your Next Painting

 1. Sand and Grit

-You can find painting mediums with sand or silica added to them, or you can add it yourself so you have more control over the grittiness.
-Just remember, when adding sand, you may need to sift it, unless you want the natural grungy look.
+You can find painting mediums with sand or silica added to them, or you can add sand directly so you have more control over the grittiness.
+Just remember, if you’ve collected your own sand, you may need to sift it first unless you want the natural grungy look.

-Use sand or grit for texture in landscapes (like sand/soil, tree bark) or just to juxtapose with flat colors in abstracts.
+Use sand or grit for texture in landscapes (like sand/soil, tree bark) or to juxtapose with flat colors in abstracts and pattern work.

 2. Poured Texture

-Of course, you can also pour the medium by itself and paint over it after it’s dry.
+Of course, you can also pour the medium by itself first, and then paint over it after it’s dry.
 Just remember, the thicker the medium, the more time it will take to dry.

 3. Combing